malaquiasdev/studio-ghibli-database-api/README.md

   <img width="832" height="auto" src=".github/logo.png"/>
 </p>

-This is a Serverless Project with Node.js API with a scrapy module to fetch data from: imdb, rottentomatoes and metacritic.
+A simple API for Studio Ghibli movies.
+This is an unofficial api.

+Based on simple REST principles, the endpoints return JSON metadata about the movies with the critical rating from IMDB, rottentomatoes and metacritic.

 ## Prerequisites